MajickTek/MiniCraftLauncher/README.md

 On \*NIX systems including macOS (probably) you should be able to find the right folder by navigating to `~\Documents\MajickTek`.
 On Windows this would be `C:/Users/%username%/Documents/MajickTek`.

 As of now, the current minimum version of the launcher you should use is `Pre Release 4`.
 This version bumbs the minimum JRE version to 1.8 to make it more accessible (this may change in the future if necessary).
+Earlier versions require JRE 16 or newer.

 ## Current functionality: